cecilegltslmcs/conso_prod_energy/README.md

 # Energy production and consumption in France, region by region, from 2012 to 2022

+*Update: 23/11/2022*

+This project represents a kappa architecture, which collects, stores and displays data about about energy production and consumption in France.

 ## Table of contents
 * [General info](#general-info)
 * [Folder organisation](#folder-organisation)